Metropolis of Kiev, Galicia and all Ruthenia (Ruthenian Uniate Church)

-The Metropolis of Kiev, Galicia and all Ruthenia was an ecclesiastical territory or archdiocese (archeparchy) of the Ruthenian Uniate Church, a particular Eastern Catholic Church.
+The Metropolis of Kiev, Galicia and all Ruthenia was an ecclesiastical territory or archeparchy of the Ruthenian Uniate Church, a particular Eastern Catholic church.
 It was erected in the Polish–Lithuanian Commonwealth in 1595/96 following the Union of Brest.
 It was effectively disestablished by the partitions of Poland (1772–1795).
 Its successor — the Ukrainian Greek Catholic Church — continues to operate in the modern states of Ukraine and Poland.
 The first metropolitan was Michael Rohoza.

 Ecclesiastical structure

 Within the Commonwealth, the metropolis had the following suffragan dioceses and archdioceses (archeparchies):